GPII/gpii-chrome-extension/README.md

 4. Navigate to the directory in which your local copy of the extension lives, and select the *build* folder.

 Alternatively, you can install the *crx* package that you created yourself by opening it from Google Chrome.
 Soon, you will be able to install the extension just by clicking on a link, but this won't happen until we release the first time.

-### Testing the auto-personalization

-We have included two users in the GPII in order to demonstrate this extension:
-* *chrome1*: Enables _chromeVox_ (in case you have the _chromeVox_ extension added to your browser)
-* *chrome2*: Applies a white-on-black high contrast theme and turns magnification on

-Key-in as any of these users to see the extension in action.